donmik/buddypress-xprofile-custom-fields-type/readme.txt

 1. Upload the plugin to your 'wp-content/plugins' directory
 2. Activate the plugin
+3. Go to Users > Profile Fields
+4. Create or Edit a field (default buddypress field Name don't allow changing type, it will not work here).
+5. In Field Type select, you can see new field's type.
+6. Enjoy!

 == Changelog ==

+= 1.4.6 =
+* Updated Installation instructions.

 = 1.4.5 =
 * Solved bug with Wordpress 3.4